You expect your air conditioner to work perfectly fine every time you turn it on; after all, it is your comfort companion in every season.

 Or maybe it is not the cord, but the outlet was plugged in.
 You can check if the outlet is working fine by plugging in other appliances.
 If none of them work, you know what’s causing the issue.

-Call an electrician for repairing or replacing the outlet, depending on the damage.
+Call an electrician to repair or replace the outlet, depending on the damage.

 Safety tip: You should never attempt to repair the cord or power outlet yourself.
 There is a risk of getting an electric shock if you don’t turn off the power supply.
 Just turning the switch off won’t do; you have to turn the power off from the main power box.